osmbe/website/_drafts/2021-11-01-en-motm_karel.md

 A map is logically very location-specific.
 So we need an interested person in every village who wants to help.

-## How to do stay on top of news about OpenStreetMap?
+## How do you stay on top of news about OpenStreetMap?

 Rather what I happen to come across.
 Sometimes I read a blog, the subreddit or Matrix.
 For mapping itself, it's not really necessary to keep up to date, as long as you use the wiki.